dengwirda/periscope/README.md

     python3 setup.py build_ext --inplace

-While not currently intended for massively parallel HPC workflows, `PERISCOPE` is written to exploit thread-based parallelism via `OpenMP`, suitable for single-node systems.
+While not currently intended for massively parallel HPC workflows, `PERISCOPE` is written to exploit thread-based parallelism via `OpenMP` and is well suited to run on single-node systems.

 To run the shallow-water solver (see `swe.py --help`):